 Depending on the restaurant and dates of your visit, you might need to reserve early.
 You can often find Disneyland dining reservations on shorter notice on weekdays, especially during less busy times.
 If you are booking for a weekend, a holiday or other busy times at Disneyland, you’ll want to book as early as possible.
 If you are looking to enjoy a romantic meal at Blue Bayou Disneyland, snatch up one of the few Lamplight Lounge Disney California Adventure reservations or have a proper Afternoon Tea at the Disneyland Hotel, it’s best to book 60 days in advance if you can.
 That being said we've happened upon last-minute cancellations that have popped up as well.
 So don't give up.
 If you don't find what you are looking for, keep checking.

-If you are like me and like to keep your frogs all lined up in a row and guarantee that you get in all of the Disneyland your family wants, reserve as soon as you know your travel dates.
+If you are like me and like to keep your frogs all lined up in a row, reserve as soon as you know your travel dates.
 Less worry + less stress = a relaxing good time!
-If you do not like to wait for shows or get stressed about getting a good spot, you can also reserve dining packages that provide a voucher for shows or certain parades.
+If you do not like to wait for shows or get stressed about getting a good spot, you can also reserve dining packages.
+The packages provide a voucher for viewing shows or certain parades.

 Disneyland Restaurants That Accept Dining Reservations